 - Created by US artist, James Turrell

-- Best seen (obviously) when the sun goes down
+- Best seen (surprise!) when the sun goes down

 - See also:

-Vienna is a city of white light.
-The colour dominates the Christmas displays and, at night, illuminates such historical wonders as the Neue Burg:
+Vienna is a city of white and yellow light.
+The colours dominate the Christmas displays and, at night, illuminate numerous historical wonders.

-But walk along the Stubenring after dusk and one building is sure to stand out as a little different.
+But walk along the Stubenring part of the giant Ring boulevard after dusk and one building stands out as a little different.

-Unusually, the windows of the MAK (an excellent applied arts museum with a focus on design) shine brightly in pale green.
+Unusually, the windows of the MAK (an excellent applied and contemporary arts museum) shine brightly in pale green.
 Or perhaps blue.
 Or red.
 Or orange.

 The light display is the work of LA-born James Turrell, a 2013 recipient of a National Medal of Arts.